6 min read

 Next time you're feeling foggy, try taking a few deep breaths and see if it makes a difference.
 Additionally, try to get some fresh air every day.
 Spending time outside can have tremendous benefits.

 Research has shown that spending time doing activities you enjoy can help to reduce brain fog.
-The next time you're feeling foggy, try taking a walk in nature, listening to your favorite music, or meeting up with friends for coffee.
+The next time you're feeling foggy, try walking in nature, listening to your favorite music, or meeting up with friends for coffee.
 Participating in social activities that make you happy can help clear the cobwebs and improve your focus.